Where Can You Find the Perfect Exposure?

 Highlights can be tamed with polarizing and split graduated neutral density filters.
 These are generally applied to large scenes where the shadows are too large to be filled in.
 By exposing for the shadows, these filters hold back the highlights by underexposing them.
 In this way, they are brought within the range of the film’s exposure range.
 Now the polarizer will only do this when properly used to eliminate reflections and not just turned to create blue skies.
 (I tend to overexpose by 1/3 stop when using polarizers to bring up shadow detail just a tad.)
 The split graduated neutral density filter underexposes an area of the scene by as much 3 stops.
 This means a scene with a 6 stop range can be condensed to fit within the 2 1/2 to 3 stop range of the film.

 Now means of metering to determine the proper exposure for various elements or scenes can vary.
 Preferences for exposing for the highlights or shadows can likewise vary, but the fact that we have this 2 1/2 to 3 stop range remains.
 The technical question of the perfect exposure lies within and outside this range.
 It is a question you can answer by simply applying the many tools available to us effecting exposure.
-Understanding where to base your exposure to capture this range can be accomplished by lots of trail and error, or doing my Teddy Bear Test.
+Understanding where to base your exposure to capture this range can be accomplished by lots of trial and error, or doing my teddy bear test (refer to Nikon Guide to Wildlife Photography, vol. 1)

 Obtaining Your Perfect Exposure